Markup Calculator

 Frequently Asked Questions

 Yes.
 A 200% markup means the selling price is 3× the cost.
-Luxury goods and specialty items commonly carry markups well over 100%.
+Luxury goods, specialty items, and certain services commonly carry markups well over 100%.
+In software, the cost to produce each additional unit is near zero, so markups can be effectively unlimited.
+Markup has no theoretical ceiling — what matters is whether customers accept the price.

 Keystone markup (also called keystone pricing) is a 100% markup, which doubles the cost to set the selling price.
-If an item costs $50, the keystone selling price is $100.
-This is a common baseline in retail, though actual markups vary widely by product category.
+If an item costs £50, the keystone price is £100.
+This is a historical baseline in retail — especially in clothing and home goods — though actual markups vary widely depending on competition, brand positioning, and product turnover speed.

 Related Calculators